-There are 3 primary methods for becoming an Italian citizen: Italian citizenship by descent (Jure Sanguinis), Italian citizenship by marriage, and naturalization.
+There are 3 possible paths for becoming an Italian citizen: Italian citizenship by descent (Jure Sanguinis), Italian citizenship by marriage, and naturalization.
 Each of these methods are discussed here in detail along with the pros and cons associated with each method of applying for Italian citizenship.
 Obtaining Italian citizenship by descent or marriage are typically much faster where as the naturalization method normally takes over 10 years.

 METHOD 1: Securing Italian Citizenship by Descent (Jure Sanguinis)

+When understanding how to become an Italian citizen through ancestry, you must first determine if you are eligible based on your ancestry as there are clear laws you must fall within in order to qualify.
 Individuals born in any country where citizenship is granted by birth, can apply for recognition of their Italian bloodline if at the time of their birth, their mother or father was an Italian citizen, if their paternal or maternal grandfather was an Italian citizen, or if their paternal or maternal great-grand father was a citizen at the time of their birth.

 Pros: It’s relatively straightforward if you can find the proper paperwork.